gopikrishhnaChokkalamani/springboot-hystrix-circuit-breaker/README.md

 1. start the client-app project on port 9000

 2. start the circuit-breaker project on port 8080, it will give output from fallback method defined in the project

+3. Open the histrix Dashboard @ 8080/hytrix and provide the url http://localhost:8080/hystrix.stream inorder to stream the ping services in a graphical interface @ http://localhost:8080/hystrix